charlesmchen/TaoTeChing/README.md

 This text is available under the ["Free-est Of The Free" License](LICENSE.md).
-Basically this means that you may do whatever you want with it (ie. distribute, change, sell) without my permission, without crediting or informing me and without any other obligation to me.
+Basically this means that you may do whatever you want with it (ie. distribute, change, sell) without my permission, without crediting or informing me and without any other obligation to me, but that I assume no liability.

 ### Chapters